Guidance

 Your company’s registered office address and single alternative inspection location (SAIL)

 Your registered office address is the company’s official address.
-It must be a physical location where notices, letters and reminders can be delivered to the company.
+It must be an ‘appropriate’ address in the same country your company is registered in.

-Your company can also choose to use a SAIL address to hold some of its records for inspection at a different location.
+Your company can also choose to use another address to hold some of its records for inspection at a different location.
+This is called a single alternative inspection location (SAIL).

 Company directors